 LANGSHAW, Frank.
 1390.
 Private KEH.
 Enlisted 6/01/1915.
 Entered France 5/05/1915.
 Transferred as Private, Labour Corps, 230752.
 Discharged 16/08/1917 due to sickness.
 Born in 1892.
 Awarded Silver War Badge 260009.
 Entitled to 1914/15 Star trio.

 LATREILLE, Leonard.
-268. Private KEH.
+268. Corporal KEH.
 Entered France 22/04/1915.
 Commissioned 16th Battalion, Royal Fusiliers 1/01/1916.
 Transferred to 14th Reserve Cavalry Regiment in early 1916 and then to the 15th Hussars until Apr 1917.
-He was then posted with the Labour Corps as Captain to S2 Prisoner of War Company and finished the war as Adjutant at the POW Base at Havre.
-Named in a photograph at KEH Colchester Camp 1911 see Figure 61.
+He was then posted with the Labour Corps as Captain, S2 Prisoner of War Company and finished the war as Adjutant at the POW Base at Havre.
+Served as a Serjeant in the Scottish Horse (Armoured) in Perthshire having attested 11/01/1949.
 Born 25/09/1892 in Limehouse, London, England and died 29/11/1982 on the Isle of Wight, Hampshire, England.
 Applied for 1914/15 Star trio from London with Star named to KEH and British War and Victory Medals named to Labour Corps.
+Named in a photograph at KEH Colchester Camp 1911 and in the accompanying photograph taken at Leavesden in 1914 as a Corporal with Private P. J. Langham.

 LAW, Archibald Abraham.
 1736.
 Private KEH.
 Entered France 28/07/1915.
-Transferred as a Lance Corporal Northumberland Fusiliers 61305 then commissioned as a Second Lieutenant later Captain, Cheshire Regiment.
-Applied for 1914/15 Star trio all named to Northumberland Fusiliers from Pretoria, South Africa
+Transferred as a Lance Corporal, Northumberland Fusiliers 61305 then commissioned as a Second Lieutenant later Captain, Cheshire Regiment.
+Applied for 1914/15 Star trio named to Northumberland Fusiliers from Pretoria, South Africa

 LAWRANCE, Frederick E. 1924.
 Private.
 Transferred as Private, Army Pay Corps 17080.
 Entitled to British War and Victory Medals.